ReDit: Reward Dithering for Improved LLM Policy Optimization: Empirical Results

 In our main experiments, we validate the effectiveness of our proposed \ours{}.
 For these experiments, we primarily use either a uniform smoothing kernel with radius $a = 0.05$ or a Gaussian smoothing kernel with standard deviation $\sigma = a/\sqrt{3}$.
 More experimental results can be found in the Appendix~\ref{more_result}.

 \textbf{Accelerated Convergence Across Datasets and LLMs.} We demonstrate that integrating our proposed method, ReDit, with GRPO substantially accelerates convergence and improves final performance across a wide range of datasets (Fig.~\ref{fig:result-1}) and LLMs, including Llama-3.2-3B, Llama-3.1-8B, Ministral-8B and Mistral-7B (Fig.~\ref{fig:result-3}).
 On all tested models, both Gaussian and uniform variants of ReDit enable GRPO to reach a competitive performance level within merely 1000 training steps.
 Notably, this performance already surpasses that of the baseline GRPO trained for the full 9000 steps.
 Consequently, ReDit not only enhances training efficiency but also leads to superior final accuracy.
 The Gaussian variant, in particular, consistently yields the strongest results and promotes more stable training trajectories with lower volatility compared to the baseline.
+We also present more experimental results in the appendix.
+The results on the code dataset are detailed in Appendix~\ref{code}, the results on the full parameter fine-tuning method are detailed in Appendix~\ref{full}, and the results on the Deepseek-R1 distillation model are detailed in Appendix~\ref{distillation}.

 \textbf{Generalization to Diverse Baselines.} Fig.~\ref{fig:result-2} presents results from applying \ours{} to additional reinforcement learning baselines (DAPO, Dr.GRPO, and REINFORCE++) on the GSM8K dataset.
 Across all algorithms, \ours{} (both Gaussian and uniform variants) consistently enhances performance and accelerates learning.
 Beyond these early-stage improvements, \ours{} also substantially boosts the final accuracy of these baselines, as quantitatively demonstrated in Table~\ref{tab:result-2}.
 These accuracy gains (Table~\ref{tab:result-1}) complement the qualitative evidence in Fig.~\ref{fig:result-2}, confirming that \ours{} enables faster and more stable learning across diverse algorithms.